 Program Financing.
 Funding for the MMP construction was sourced from both city and sub-city (district) levels.
 Data published by the city government indicate that the initial investment during the first three years of the project (2012 to 2015) amounted to 34.3 billion CNY, of which 25.5 billion CNY was contributed by the city government and the rest by district governments.
 Investment and construction policies varied across regions, but major cost items included purchasing fixed assets, building conservation areas, and performing maintenance and management duties post-planting.
 As the program expanded between 2015-2022, it incurred an additional cost of 40.6 billion CNY.
-We estimate the total recorded cost of the program to be around 75 billion CNY (about 10 billion USD).
+We estimate the total recorded cost of the program to be around 75 billion CNY (about 10 billion USD) which is about 1.8 percent of Beijing's annual GDP.
 We will compare this figure with potential health benefits in Section 7.